Criminology BA (Hons) (with Foundation Year)

 Year Three

-The final year core course aims to provide students with an introduction to two of the most vital and engaging topics in contemporary criminology: extremism, terrorism, and security, and cybercrime.
-Across a twenty-four week lecture programme it will give students the opportunity to explore the context, theories, manifestations, and policy response characterising these two important fields, building an advanced, comparative, and critical understanding.
+The final term provides students with an introduction to two of the most vital and engaging topics in contemporary criminology: extremism, terrorism, and security, and cybercrime.
+Across an eight week lecture programme it will give students the opportunity to explore the context, theories, manifestations, and policy response characterising these two important fields, building an advanced, comparative, and critical understanding.

 Single honours students will undertake an additional programme of lectures exploring race, crime, and identity, and green criminology.
-Across a twenty-four week lecture programme students will have the opportunity to explore the context, theories, manifestations of, and policy response to these two important fields, building an advanced, comparative, and critical understanding.
+Across an eight-week lecture programme students will have the opportunity to explore the context, theories, manifestations of, and policy response to these two important fields, building an advanced, comparative, and critical understanding.

 Entry requirements